Female prisoners say they haven't seen sunlight in months

 "I think they might be referring to narrow skylights that are in interior rooms, that women sometimes have access to," Beaty said.
 "That is not the same as being outside in the sun and breathing fresh air, which, you know, for all of its faults and for the many things that Dublin lacked, at the very least, people were allowed outside every day."

-Another woman who was held at FDC SeaTac told Beaty that there are some screens on windows on the top levels of the building, but this fresh air is piped in 20 feet above the floor and that the women's side does not receive direct sunlight.
+Another woman who was held at FDC SeaTac told Beaty that there are some window screens on the top levels of the building, but this fresh air is piped in 20 feet above the floor and that the women's side does not receive direct sunlight.

 The woman told Beaty that the BOP is aware of this issue because unit team managers told the women on Trulincs, the official BOP communications system, to "drink milk" to help with Vitamin D deficiencies.